josepegea/jes_static_blog/site/content/en/other/jes-cv-it.md

 ### ***1990-2000*** Freelance writer and translator for IT magazines

-For several years, I worked with several technical magazines and publications translating content written in English by the American headquarters and adapting it for the Spanish market.
+For several years, I worked with various technical magazines and publications translating content written in English by the American headquarters and adapting it for the Spanish market.

 With the time, I also wrote original content for those publishers, centered around operating systems (and Linux in particular), software development, new tools, etc.